myelintek/documentation/content/keras_dog_breed.rst

                         verbose=1,
                         callbacks=[tbCallBack])

-Here also create a TensorBoard log dir in ./tb folder, you can use it to track your training by launch a tensorboard server:
+Here also create a TensorBoard and define the log folder in './tb', you can use it to track the activity by launch a tensorboard server:

 .. image:: ../_static/tutorial/launch_tensorboard_server.png

-We can save the model parameters as a HDF5 format file.
+To store the training result, we can save the model parameters as a HDF5 format file.

 .. code-block:: python